Later life mortgages.

 We don’t operate separate products or dual pricing, so your clients aged 50, 60, 70 and older can select any of our main range deals.
 Here’s five things you should know:

-- Available on our standard range of products, up to a 40-year term with no maximum age for repayment (capped at 95 at end of term for interest only).
+- Available on our standard range of products, up to a 40-year term with no maximum age for repayment for both capital and interest, and interest only mortgages.

 - We utilise pension assets as income, even if not currently being drawn – will use 80% of pension pot and divide by mortgage term, using the resulting figure as gross income.